 - By creating a subscription account, where users can subscribe and follow the latest news and information about the company.

 - Through WeChat’s advertising platform: it allows for example to promote the official account to get more followers, to send users to the brand’s website (outside WeChat’s platform) or to download page of their application.

 - Create events on WeChat: for example, it is possible to create groups and organize a conference by audio or video.

 Little Red Book App can also be useful to your brand

 In addition to video apps, any social media apps could be very effective for your brand promotion in China.
 Chinese users are very connected and receptive to new things.
 They pay attention to the trend of the moment.

-Among the most used apps in China, Little Red book (Xiao hong shu in chinese) is the one which has grown the most quickly these years in China.
+Among the most used apps in China, Little Red book (Xiaohongshu in Chinese) is the one that has grown the most quickly these years in China.
 This application is a mix of online community and e-commerce.
-Users shares their experiences on different kind of products, tips and latest trends.
+Users share their experiences on different kinds of products, tips, and the latest trends.
 It also allows users to purchase the desired product on its platform.